vasmatzis/BACDAC/README.md

 ## Example

-This is a basic example which makes sure you can load some example data and use one of the simple functions to make a linear genome plot:
+This is a basic example to make sure you can load some example data and use one of the simple functions.
+A successful attempt will generate a linear genome plot:

 ``` r
 ## try to run this example: